AlexeyKopchinskiy/Portfolio-project-5-v2/README.md

 The following resources and walkthroughs were instrumental in shaping the functionality and structure of this project.
 Code has been adapted and customized to meet the specific needs of **InkwellBlog**.

 - [Code Institute's "I Think Therefore I Am Blog"](https://codeinstitute.net/) — core inspiration and foundational structure from the CI LMS for the Diploma in Software Development.
-- [JVL Code's Python Django Tutorial: Full-Featured Web App](https://www.youtube.com/@jvlcode) — helped with advanced Django features and deployment strategies.
-- [Dee Mc's Django Tutorial on Creating a Recipe Blog](https://www.youtube.com/@deemc) — provided insight into form handling and CRUD operations.
-- [Indian Pepper Website](https://indianpepper.ie/) — inspired design elements such as the reservation form and layout structure.
+- [W3School tutorials](https://www.w3schools.com/django/index.php) - W3School tutorial on Django
-- [Tailors_thimbel by MoniPar](https://github.com/MoniPar/Tailors_thimbel) — served as a model for README formatting and project documentation.
+- [Indian Curry by @Pramilashanmugam](https://github.com/Pramilashanmugam/Restaurant/blob/main/README.md) — served as a model for README formatting and project documentation.
+- [Learn how to build web applications and websites with Python and the Django framework](https://www.udemy.com/course/python-django-the-practical-guide/learn/lecture/26372660?start=0#overview) - an online cource on Udemy by Maximilian Schwarzmüller
+- [The Modern Javascript Bootcamp Course](https://www.udemy.com/course/javascript-beginners-complete-tutorial/learn/lecture/17010116?start=0#overview) - a JavaScript course by Bootcamp Instructor Colt Steele
+- [Complete SEO Training With Top SEO Expert Peter Kent!](https://www.udemy.com/course/search-engine-optimization-for-beginners-seo-that-works/learn/lecture/3412188?start=0#overview) - an Udemy course on SEO marketing by Author, SEO & E-Commerce Consultant Peter Kent

 ---